mihle-matimba/algohive-main/docs/supabase_account_modes.md

 create index if not exists demo_profiles_risk_idx on public.demo_profiles using btree (risk_appetite) tablespace pg_default;
 ```
-- Use `balance` for the simulated wallet, `strategies` to persist demo allocations, and `watch_list` for demo favorites.
+- Use `balance` for the simulated wallet, `allocated` for the running total of demo allocations, `strategies` to persist demo
+  subscriptions, and `watch_list` for demo favorites.
 - Keep simulated balances/positions here so they never mix with live data.
 - Optionally add reset columns (e.g., `last_reset_at`) for paper resets.